bartlomiejnowak94/agent-based-modelling/README.md

 * Python 3

 ## Setup
-To run this project, install it locally using npm:
+To run this project, download and cd to appropriate folder:
 ```
-$ cd ../lorem
+$ cd ../forest_fire_model
-$ npm install
-$ npm start
+$ python forest_fire_model.py
 ```

-## Sources
+If exists some additional requirements, they are described in correspoding readme.md subfolder.